TylerStilson/docs/v22.1/row-level-ttl.md

 At a high level, Row-Level TTL works by:

 1. Issuing a [selection query](selection-queries.html) at a [historical timestamp](as-of-system-time.html), yielding a set of rows that are eligible for deletion.
-1. Given the set of rows eligible for deletion, split a logical [`DELETE`](delete.html) statement covering those rows into multiple concrete SQL queries that will have the equivalent effect.
-Each of these SQL queries will operate on a subset of the eligible rows.
+1. Given the set of rows eligible for deletion, split what would logically be a single [`DELETE`](delete.html) statement to remove those rows into multiple SQL queries that will eventually have the equivalent effect by operating on a subset of the eligible rows.
 1. As part of the above process, deciding how many rows to [`SELECT`](select-clause.html) and [`DELETE`](delete.html) at once in each of the above queries.
 1. Running the SQL queries described above in parallel as [background jobs](show-jobs.html).
 1. All the while applying a rate limit to control the rate of those background deletion queries to minimize the performance impact on foreground application queries.

 The process above is conceptually similar to the process described by [Batch delete on an indexed column](bulk-delete-data.html#batch-delete-on-an-indexed-column), except that Row-Level TTL is built into CockroachDB, so it saves you from having to write code to manage the process from your application and/or external job processing framework, including tuning the rate and performance of your background queries so they don't affect foreground application query performance.

+## When are rows deleted?

+Once rows are expired (that is, are older than the specified [TTL interval](#param-ttl-expire-after)), they are eligible to be deleted.
+However, eligible rows may not be deleted right away - instead, they are scheduled for deletion using a [background job](#view-ttl-jobs) that is run at the interval defined by the `ttl_job_cron` [storage parameter](#ttl-storage-parameters).

-### Syntax overview
+## Syntax overview

 TTLs are defined on a per-table basis using SQL statements.
 The syntax for creating a table with an automatically managed TTL extends the [`storage_parameter` syntax](sql-grammar.html#opt_with_storage_parameter_list).
 For example, the SQL statement